Smile (The Beach Boys album): Collaboration and surrounding milieu

+Their collaboration was increasingly influenced by Wilson's expanding social circle, a group he regularly solicited for feedback.
+(Note: Wilson installed headphones at each seat around his dining room table for listening sessions, which sometimes continued in his bedroom, where guests listened alongside him as he monitored their responses.)
 Biographer Steven Gaines characterized Wilson's circle as a mix of both exploitative individuals and those who were "talented" and "industrious".
-This group included MGM talent scout David Anderle and his client, singer Danny Hutton, who had performed with Parks; Hutton later introduced Parks to Anderle, who soon became his manager.
+This included MGM talent scout David Anderle and his client, singer Danny Hutton, who had performed with Parks; Hutton later introduced Parks to Anderle, who soon became his manager.
 (Note: Anderle first met Wilson in 1965 through a family member and had been a key member of the Community for Fact and Freedom (CAFF), an organization formed by Byrds manager Jim Dickson with its headquarters in Derek Taylor's office.
 Similarly, Hutton and Wilson first met in late 1964 and became better acquainted after Anderle reintroduced them in late 1965.)
+Michael Vosse, a magazine reporter and college friend of Anderle, was introduced to Wilson by Parks and tasked by Taylor to interview him for the forthcoming release of "Good Vibrations".
+The day after their meeting, Wilson called Vosse and offered him a job recording natural sounds.
+Many of these individuals, later dubbed "the Vosse Posse" by Beach Boys fans, became regulars at Wilson's home and during studio sessions.
 Turtles singer Mark Volman, who was also introduced to Wilson by Hutton, later remarked that his association had felt akin to being a "groupie for Brian".
-Many of these individuals, later dubbed "the Vosse Posse" by Beach Boys fans, became regulars at Wilson's home and during studio sessions.